Mcgode/kryne-engine/README.md

 progressed much on the individual projects.

 More specifically, right now, I'm working on:
-- Support for texture import from file
-- Apply texture on draw
-- Setting up of objects supporting textures
+- Loading and applying normal map texture to an object
+- Vertex shader handling of tangent space
-- Fragment shader support for textures
+- Fragment shader support of normal mapping

 ## Individual projects